-- Identify available and appropriate models for selecting restoration sites.
+- Identified available and appropriate models for selecting restoration sites.

-- Support efforts to determine the economic value of the ecosystem services underwater grasses provide.
+- Supported efforts to determine the economic value of the ecosystem services underwater grasses provide.

-- Promote the use of best management practices that benefit the persistence and recovery of underwater grass beds in local efforts to prepare for Phase III Watershed Implementation Plans (WIPs).
+- Promoted the use of best management practices that benefit the persistence and recovery of underwater grass beds in local efforts to prepare for Phase III Watershed Implementation Plans (WIPs).

-- Support the continued improvement and evolution of the submerged aquatic vegetation component of the shallow-water component of the Chesapeake Bay Environmental Model.
+- Supported the continued improvement and evolution of the submerged aquatic vegetation component of the shallow-water component of the Chesapeake Bay Environmental Model.

-- Review and refine the documents that guide work toward this outcome with new monitoring or restoration knowledge.
+- Reviewed and refined the documents that guide work toward this outcome with new monitoring or restoration knowledge.